daronphang/programming-resources/architectures/API/graphQL/_graphQL.md

 ### Caching complexity

-As GraphQL isn't reusing HTTP caching semantics, it reuqires a custom caching effort such as Apollo Client.
+As GraphQL isn't reusing HTTP caching semantics, it requires a custom caching effort such as Apollo Client.